 When I first got this book, I was intrigued by the format but honestly didn’t know what to expect.
-Now, almost three years after reading book one, this series s still one of my all-time favorites.
+Now, almost three years after reading book one, this series has been cemented as of my all-time favorites.

 Overall: 5/5 Stars

 Plot and Themes: 5/5